COVID: Review the latest FCDO Travel Advice before travelling to or from Mozambique

-Up to date information for vaccinations before you travel to Mozambique are available from the NHS website
+Up to date information for vaccinations before you travel to Mozambique are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Mozambique read the Foreign & Commonwealth Office latest information for Mozambique.